bgollako/ChatApplication/README.md

-A simple TCP based chat application that allows users to chat with each other over tcp network.
+A simple TCP based broadcasting chat application that allows users to chat with each other.

 Compile the binary with the following command go build .